Inventory optimization: Inventory management challenges

 Also, the amount of inventory held has a major impact on available cash.
-With working capital at a premium, it’s important for companies to keep inventory levels as low possible and to sell inventory as quickly as possible.
-When Wall Street analysts look at a company’s performance to make earnings forecasts and buy and sell recommendations, inventory is always one of the top factors they consider.
-Studies have shown a 77 percent correlation between overall manufacturing profitability and inventory turns.
+With working capital at a premium, it is important for companies to keep inventory levels as low as possible and to sell inventory as quickly as possible.
+When Wall Street analysts look at a company's performance to make earnings forecasts and buy and sell recommendations, inventory is always one of the top factors they consider.
+Studies have shown a 77% correlation between overall manufacturing profitability and inventory turns.

-The challenge of managing inventory is increased by the “Long Tail” phenomenon which is causing a greater percentage of total sales for many companies to come from a large number of products, each with low sales frequency.
+The challenge of managing inventory is increased by the "Long Tail" phenomenon which is causing a greater percentage of total sales for many companies to come from a large number of products, each with low sales frequency.
 Shorter and more frequent product cycles which are required to meet the needs of more sophisticated markets create the need to manage supply chains containing more products and parts.
 Hence, businesses need to understand how this affects their inventory and how they can seize the opportunities presented by such products.

 At the same time, planning frequencies and time-buckets are moving from monthly/weekly to daily and the number of managed stocking locations from dozens in distribution centers to hundreds or thousands at the points of sale (POS).
 This leads to a large number of time series with a high level of demand volatility.
-This explains one of the main challenges in managing modern supply chains, the so-called “bullwhip effect”, which often causes small changes in actual demand to cause a much larger change in perceived demand, which in turn can mislead companies to make bigger changes in inventory than are really necessary.
+This explains one of the main challenges in managing modern supply chains, the so-called "bullwhip effect", which often causes small changes in actual demand to cause a much larger change in perceived demand, which in turn can mislead companies to make bigger changes in inventory than are really necessary.